medleyjs/router/README.md

 ### Features

-+ One of the fastest JavaScript router implementations out there
++ Currently the fastest JavaScript router implementations out there ([benchmarks](https://github.com/medleyjs/router-benchmark))
-+ [Supports](#path-match-order) multiple routes with the same prefix as dynamic routes (unlike `koa-tree-router` and `road-runner`)
++ Supports multiple routes with the same prefix as dynamic routes ([see here for details](#path-match-order))
-+ Makes it easy to support `405 Method Not Allowed` responses
++ Only handles routing the URL, so it’s very flexible for building features on top of it
-+ Doesn’t deal with HTTP methods, so it can support a wider range of use cases
+  + e.g. This makes it easy to support `405 Method Not Allowed` responses

 ## Installation